NextronSystems/thor-manual/usage/debugging.rst

 Which THOR version do you use?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tell us which THOR version you are using:
+Tell us the exact THOR version you are using:

 1. For which operating system (Windows, Linux, macOS, AIX)
 2. For which architecture (32bit, 64bit)